Commercial Real Estate

 • Smart building systems are becoming a big deal, with a global market value expected to reach over $500 billion by 2032.

-• In order to create more eco-friendly and efficient buildings, they employ smart technology.
+• To create more eco-friendly and efficient buildings, they employ smart technology.
 These systems use machine learning and artificial intelligence to forecast and optimise energy use depending on occupancy and weather.
 Moreover, intelligent systems track the functioning of buildings and use real-time analysis to spot possible problems.

 India is quickly catching up to this phenomenon, with many developers already harnessing the power of smart building systems for sustainability.